 Social wasps build nests that are populated by queens, male adults, and developing wasps.
 These nests can host over 500 wasps and are defended aggressively.
 A well-known social ground wasp is the yellow jacket.
 Meanwhile, solitary wasps build a nest for themselves and their offspring.
 Because there is only one female occupying the nest, hunting for prey, and taking care of her young, solitary ground wasps aren’t as combative as their social counterparts.

 When it comes to removing a wasp nest, it is best to leave it to the experts to handle.
 What may seem like a relatively easy job can quickly turn into a painful, and potentially dangerous, situation.
-When you use Aptive Environmental, an experienced service professional will conduct a thorough inspection of your property and determine the best way to eliminate the ground nest in order to keep you, your family, and pets safe.
+When you use Aptive Environmental, an experienced service professional will conduct a thorough inspection of your property and determine the best way to eliminate the ground nest.
 That way, you don’t have to worry about getting stung by a swarm of wasps multiple times.
 Our professionals will also provide you with do-it-yourself control options to help prevent wasps from returning and re-establishing nests.

-Aptive’s dedication to customer service and commitment to the environment distinguish us from our competitors.
+Aptive’s dedication to customer service distinguishes us from our competitors.
 If you have a pest problem that needs controlling, call Aptive Environmental today.